woltapp/mitmproxy-mock/README.md

 }
 ```

-Currently these handlers can only be nested up to one level, and only
+These handlers can be nested arbitrarily.
+Note that if you are have multiple
-in the order given (i.e., `cycle` can be inside `count`, and `random`
-can be inside `cycle` or `count`).
-In the future arbitrary nesting may
-be supported.

-See `example.json` for more examples of these.
+alternate `count` or multiple `cycle` handlers for the same path, they will
+default to sharing the count or index, since it defaults to being identified
+by the path.
+Meanwhile, for regular expression path handlers use the _actual_
+path as the default identifier, and will _not_ by default share the count/index
+across different paths matching the same regular expression.
+You can specify
+`id` inside the `count` dictionary, or `cycle-id` alongside `cycle`, to
+override this.

 ### Actions